top of page

 Jay Brothers

 It currently sits on 27 acres.
-In 1925, Edward Lee (E.L.)
+About a decade later, in 1925, Edward Lee (E.L.)
 Hampton (1861-1941) and Louis Estelle “Lulu” Robbins Hampton (1870-1947) bought the property.
 Lynmeade was constructed near Harding Rd., and the rest of their estate reached east to Richland Creek , west to Belle Meade Blvd and south to the rise of the hill near Lynwood Lane.
 Their land was adjacent to the Trabue’s Honeywood Farm.
 They married in 1892. [ E.L.’s first wife was Loiette Robbins, 1868-1890, wed 1887.]
 E.L. owned several coal companies including Tennessee Consolidated Coal Co., president of Pratt Consolidated Coal Co., stockholder and director, First National Banks, Nashville, Tullahoma and Tracy City, director of Bank of Cowan and American Trust & Savings Bank, First Savings Bank & Trust Co. and interest in Nashville Railway & Light Co.
 He was also a real estate developer involved with Fairfax, Hillsboro Heights, Overton Hills, and Stokes neighborhoods.
 He was an investor along with Puryear and others in building the Concrete Boulevard (Woodmont Blvd) and developing the Puryear land adjacent.

 Brownee and Pinkie bought the part of the estate that fronted Harding Rd. and gave it to Christ Church in 1947 to build and open the suburban mission church St. George’s Episcopal Church.
 St. George’s Church opened in 1952.
 Other parts became Westhampton Place.